farha-neu/bamazon/README.md

 3. Test Cases:
    * Steps to Buy a Product:
-     * After completing step 2, you will see a list of products available for sale including item ID, item name, unit price, and quantity.
+     * After completing step 2, you will see a list of products available for sale including item ID, item name, department, unit price, and quantity.
      * Enter the item ID of the product you want to buy and press enter.
         * Validation : Failure to provide correct item ID will show an error message asking for valid item ID.
      * Enter the quantity of product and hit enter.